Discover

 Description

-Heavenly Lake is about many things, China, God, passion, friendship, travel, even the reckless smuggling of hashish.
+Winner of the 2004 Barnes and Noble Discover Award.
+Heaven Lake is about many things: China, God, passion, friendship, travel, even the reckless smuggling of hashish.
 But above all, this extraordinary debut is about the mysteries of love.
-Vincent Sanders had graduated from college, left his small hometown in Illinois, and arrived in Taiwan as a Christian volunteer.
-After opening a ministry house, he meets a wealthy Taiwanese businessman, Mr. Gwa who tells Vincent that on his far travels to Western China, he has discovered a beautiful young woman living near the famous landmark, Heaven Lake.
-Elegant, regal, clever, she works as a lowly clerk in the railway station.
-Gwa wishes to marry her but is thwarted by the political conflict between China and Taiwan.
+Vincent Saunders has graduated from college, left his small hometown in Illinois, and arrived in Taiwan as a Christian volunteer.
+After opening a ministry house, he meets a wealthy Taiwanese businessman, Mr. Gwa, who tells Vincent that on his far travels to western China he has discovered a beautiful young woman living near the famous landmark Heaven Lake.
+Elegant, regal, clever, she works as a lowly clerk in the local railway station.
+Gwa wishes to marry her, but is thwarted by the political conflict between China and Taiwan.
 In exchange for a sum of money, will Vincent travel to China on Gwa's behalf, take part in a counterfeit marriage, and bring her back to Taiwan for Gwa to marry legitimately?
 Vincent, largely innocent about the ways of the world, and believing that marriage is a sacrament, says no. Gwa is furious.
-Soon though, everything Vincent understands about himself and his vacation in Taiwan changes.
-Supplementing his income from his sparsely attended Bible study classes, he teaches English to a group of enthusiastic school girls, and it is his tender, complicated friendship with a student that forces him to abandon his ministry house and sends him on a path toward spiritual reckoning.
-Is also causes him to reconsider Gwa's extraordinary proposition.
-What follows is not just an exhilarating-sometimes harrowing-journey to a remote city of China, but an exploration of love, passion, loneliness, and the nature of faith.
-Julia Dalton's exquisite narrative arcs across China as gracefully as it plumbs the human heart, announcing a major new talent.
+Soon though, everything Vincent understands about himself and his vocation in Taiwan changes.
+Supplementing his income from his sparsely attended Bible study classes, he teaches English to a group of enthusiastic schoolgirls—and it is his tender, complicated friendship with a student that forces him to abandon the ministry house and sends Vincent on a path toward spiritual reckoning.
+It also causes him to reconsider Gwa’s extraordinary proposition.
+What follows is not just an exhilarating –sometimes harrowing-- journey to a remote city in China, but an exploration of love, passion, loneliness, and the nature of faith.
+John Dalton’s exquisite narrative arcs across China as gracefully as it plumbs the human heart, announcing a major new talent.-Goodreads

 Detailed Ratings